IntegratedBreedingPlatform/BMSAPI/README.md

 Using the BMSAPI Swagger UI
 ===========================

-BMSAPI ships with a user interface that allows easy exploration and interaction with variout API resources/entities and operations we expose.
-This user interface also acts as live documentation of various resources/methods/parameters etc. This user interface is built with [Swagger](http://swagger.io/) which is a standard in REST API live documentation.
-It can be accessed at: `http://<server.host>:<server.port>/bmsapi/`.
-Access to the BMSAPI Swagger user interface requires the user to first authenticate by logging into the BMS deployed on **the same server** and **in the same browser window/tab**.
-If that is not the case, an alert message will be shown saying **Authentication has expired.
+BMSAPI ships with a user interface that allows easy exploration and interaction with various API resources/entities and operations that are exposed.
+It can be accessed at following URL in any BMS v4.x deployment: `http://<server.host>:<server.port>/bmsapi/`.
+This user interface also acts as live documentation of the API resources, methods, and parameters etc. It is built using [Swagger](http://swagger.io/) which is a standard in REST API live documentation.

+Like in the case of direct access (e.g. the cURL examples in previous section) access to BMSAPI methods using this Swagger UI requires the user to first authenticate by logging into the BMS deployed on **the same server** and **in the same browser window/tab**.

+If you access the Swagger UI  without login, an alert message will be shown saying **Authentication has expired.
 Please login to Workbench again, then refresh this page."**.
-Upon "OK"ing this alert message you will notice that you can still see the API listings and "Try it out!" button etc. under each resource, but upon invoking any API method with "Try it out!" button, authentication error response will be returned which looks like:
+Upon "OK"ing this alert message you will notice that you can still see the API listings and "Try it out!" button etc. under each resource, but upon invoking any API method by clocking the "Try it out!" button, authentication error response will be returned which looks like:

 ```
 {
   "timestamp": 1459727366021,